gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 #### Changing IngressController Load Balancer Type with Defaulting Subnets Workflow

-If a cluster admin specifies IngressController-role subnets in the install-config, and later changes the IngressController's load balancer type without providing specific subnets, the new load balancer will default to using the subnets defined in the Ingress Config:
+If a cluster admin specifies IngressControllerLB subnets in the install-config, and later changes the IngressController's load balancer type without providing specific subnets, the new load balancer will default to using the subnets defined in the Ingress Config:

-1. The cluster admin installs a cluster with IngressController-role subnets and a Classic load balancer for the `default` IngressController:
+1. The cluster admin installs a cluster with IngressControllerLB subnets and a Classic load balancer for the `default` IngressController:
     ```yaml
     apiVersion: v1